XAMLU/xamlu.github.io/index.md

 ## Welcome to the XAMLU Site

-Oredev attendees - one day intro course materials can be found [here](./one-day-intro/readme.md)
+Welcome Oredev 2017 attendees - navigate to the course materials below:

+<a href="./one-day-intro/readme.md" class="btnDark">One Day Intro</a>

 ### Current Repositories